 Acoustic treatment has always been an important component of design.
 Unfortunately, commercial properties such as offices have long underestimated how powerful good acoustics can be for a business.

-With an increased use of technology in the workplace, growing concerns around wellbeing in the workplace and a push for hybrid working, companies around the world are beginning to rethink office design, especially acoustic clarity and security.
+With increased use of technology in the workplace, growing concerns around well-being in the workplace and a push for hybrid working, companies around the world are beginning to rethink office design, especially acoustic clarity and security.

-As meeting rooms are used for most of a companies group discussions, one-on-ones and conferences, ensuring that the meeting room acoustics are good prevents sound leaking into other parts of the office.
+As meeting rooms are used for most of a company’s group discussions, one-on-ones and conferences, ensuring that the meeting room acoustics are good prevents sound from leaking into other parts of the office.